-The Hanging Man > Death > The Chariot: May bring a close to a frustrating period of non-movement where matters seem to have been stuck for a while, determination will help to drive the situation forward from here and should go well.
+The Hanging Man > Death > The Chariot: May bring a close to a frustrating period of non-movement where matters seem to have been stuck for a while and then moving forward apace, determination will help to drive the situation forward and should go well.

 Material provided here is in addition and complementary to the Easy Tarot series.